Jill Williams

 Stefan Balafoutis SC

-Contractual, property and regulatory disputes: clients include Ford Motor Company, Lendlease, Optus, Westpac, Qantas, the ACCC and the Australian Energy Regulator.
+Contractual, property and regulatory disputes: his clients include Ford Motor Company, Lendlease, Optus, Westpac, Qantas, the ACCC and the Australian Energy Regulator.
 He also acts for medium size businesses and property developers in a broad range of disputes.

 Corporations law: Stefan has been awarded an Advanced Certificate in Insolvency from ARITA and is a professional member of ARITA.
 He appears for liquidators and corporations.
 Stefan has experience in oppression proceedings, matters alleging breach of directors’ duties and proceedings seeking the recovery of unfair preferences and uncommercial transactions.

-Intellectual property: clients include Universal Music, Phonographic Performance Company of Australia and Sony.
+Intellectual property: his clients include Universal Music, Phonographic Performance Company of Australia and Sony.
 Stefan has acted in substantial trade mark and copyright disputes in the Federal Court and Copyright Tribunal.